National Graves Association, Belfast: Graves

 The vast majority of work done by the National Graves Association, Belfast, is carried out in Milltown Cemetery.
 These graves, under the direct care of the association, include the three main republican plots and the graves of IRA volunteers who were killed during the 1920s and the Northern Campaign in the 1940s.
 The graves are marked with the Red Hand.
-Below is the full list of graves which are presently under the care of the association.
+Below is the full list of graves that are presently under the care of the association.

 Harbinson Plot

 William Harbinson, a fenian, died in 1846, while interned in Belfast Prison and was buried at Portmore, Ballinderry.
 In 1912 a Celtic cross was erected in Milltown to his memory and that of other republicans who were imprisoned in County Antrim jails.
 This plot contains the remains of 5 IRA volunteers, Joe McKelvey, Sean McCartney, Terence Perry, Sean Gaffney and Seamus Burns.

 County Antrim Memorial Plot

 The County Antrim Memorial was unveiled on the 50th anniversary of the Easter Rising to commemorate Antrim's republican dead.
 34 IRA volunteers who died while on active service during the late 1960s and early 1970s are buried here.